TrustTheNoise/TaskImGui/README.md

 The stbi_image library and working with textures from opengl3 were used for the image.

 Cmake is used to build on ninja and g++.
 Accordingly, all this needs to be downloaded.
-To build, go to /build and run `cmake build ../src` in the terminal, then run `ninja` in build to build.
+WINDOWS:To build, go to /build and run `cmake ../src` in the terminal, then run `ninja` in build to build.
+LINUX: Make your own build directory to `cmake` ))

-You also need to download opengl3 and glfw, otherwise nothing will work :'(
+You also need to download opengl3, otherwise nothing will work :'(

 If nothing starts for you, it's not my fault, it's retrograde mercury >///<